FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/identifier-mapping.md

 The VoID Linkset approach for exchanging mappings separates the metadata from the data mappings.
 This eliminates duplication of metadata.
 However, as currently defined, the VoID Linksets can only be used for RDF data.

 SSSOM is an emerging community standard that is still not finalised.
+While the basic metadata model has less information than the VoID file, there are additional properties for providing more detail.
+Properties that related to the set of mappings can can be included as a comment block at the start of the TSV.

 The above has shown that the two formats can represent the same information.
 Both VoID and SSSOM can be used to provide very rich metadata for exchanging data.